Research into Qigong Psychic Abilities 2

 (Professor Xia Shang, a renowned physicist from Beijing, for years used to suffer from many different diseases.
 After practicing Qigong for some time, he gained good health and decided not only to keep practicing but to scientifically research it.
 Following are some examples of his research into psychic abilities developed by practicing Qigong.)

-7. The affect of transmitting chi energy to other living things
+7. The effect of transmitting chi energy to other living things

 The professor began to introduce the affect of transmitting chi energy to other living things.
 He explained: "We humans have thoughts, so when chi energy is transmitted from one person to another, it's not always clear how much it is a result of psychological factors.
 So, in order to isolate that factor, we will carry out the following experiment, involving animals and plants."